chrissoncrant/static_site_generator/README.md

     site
 -   It will assume valid Markdown Parsing:
     -   Blocks are separated by two lines; lines separated by one line will be considered part of the same block.
+This will lead to problems if, for example, a paragraph is separated by a heading only by a single line.
     -   excessive spaces in the middle of single lines will not be altered.
 -   Supported Inline Markdown Parsing:
     -   italics